viklund/FEGA-onboarding/README.md

 - Involved in **outreach or training aspects** of establishing a Federated EGA node?
 Start [here](#outreach-and-training-aspects-of-establishing-a-node)!
   - For data stewards, support officers, outreach/communications officers, training organisers, etc.

-**These links don't point anywhere - they should link to new pages with organised materials.**

 ## What does the journey look like?

 Based on our experience, governance and legal development of a node usually happens in parallel with technical and operational development, followed by development of user-facing components once a node is minimally operating.
 You may find your path differs slightly for a variety of reasons - that's ok!